dtcenter/MET/docs/Users_Guide/config_options.rst

 in Point-Stat and Ensemble-Stat.
 Eight techniques are currently supported:

-* "NONE" to use all point observations (legacy behavior)
+* NONE to use all point observations (legacy behavior)

-* "NEAREST" use only the observation that has the valid time closest to the forecast valid time
+* NEAREST use only the observation that has the valid time closest to the forecast valid time

-* "MIN" use only the observation that has the lowest value
+* MIN use only the observation that has the lowest value

-* "MAX" use only the observation that has the highest value
+* MAX use only the observation that has the highest value

 * "UW_MEAN" compute an unweighted mean of the observations

 * DW_MEAN compute a weighted mean of the observations based on the time of the observation

-* "MEDIAN" use the median observation
+* MEDIAN use the median observation

-* "PERC" use the Nth percentile observation where N = obs_perc_value
+* PERC use the Nth percentile observation where N = obs_perc_value

 The reporting mechanism for this feature can be activated by specifying a verbosity level of three or higher.
 The report will show information